 Section 1.
 Chapter Meetings:

-Chapter meetings shall be held at least quarterly at times and places determined by the president.
+Chapter meetings shall be held at least twice per year at times and places determined by the president.
 Special meetings may be called at any time by the President, by a majority of the Executive Committee, or by petition signed by any 10 members.
 A special meeting called by the Executive committee, or by petition, must be held within ten (10 days).
 (BD Nov/2016/)

 * * *